Last Updated on May 3, 2023 by Ellen

 We took a ferry from Italy to Croatia, across the Adriatic Sea in mid-May weather.
 It was a pleasant voyage from Ancona to Split.
 Here’s an overview of what to expect.

-First, it’s not exactly cheap.
+While this is an ‘easy Adriatic adventure, it’s not exactly cheap.

 We started our journey in Venice, and went to Ancona, by train.
 Ancona is where the ferry leaves.

 The train (not high speed) from Venice to Ancona cost $33 each.
 The ferry cost $82 each.
 That was $115 each to go to from Venice to Split.